 The University is required to contribute a fixed percentage of annual compensation on behalf of active members.
-The employer contribution rate, as determined by state statute, was 8.55% for the fiscal years ended June 30, 2023 and 2022.
+The employer contribution rate, as determined by state statute, was 8.55% and 8.55% for the fiscal years ended June 30, 2024 and 2023, respectively.
 Employees' contributions are also determined by state statute.
-For all employees, the contribution rate was 7% of covered salaries and fringe benefits in 2023 and 2022.
+For all employees, the contribution rate was 7% of covered salaries and fringe benefits in 2024 and 2023.
 The University makes all contributions on behalf of the employees.

-The University's contributions to the OTRS for the Station's employees for the years ended June 30, 2023 and 2022 were approximately \$100,000 and \$102,000, respectively, equal to the required contributions for each year.
+The University's contributions to the OTRS for the Station's employees for the years ended June 30, 2024 and 2023 were approximately \$115,000 and \$100,000, respectively, equal to the required contributions for each year.
 These contributions included the University's statutory contribution and the employee's contribution paid directly by the University.

 The State of Oklahoma is also required to contribute to the OTRS on behalf of participating employers.
-For 2023 and 2022, the State of Oklahoma contributed 5.25% of state revenues from sales and use taxes and individual income taxes to the OTRS on behalf of participating employers.
+For 2024 and 2023, the State of Oklahoma contributed 5.25% of state revenues from sales and use taxes and individual income taxes to the OTRS on behalf of participating employers.
 The University has estimated the amounts contributed to the OTRS by the State of Oklahoma on its behalf by multiplying the ratio of the Station's covered salaries to total covered salaries for the OTRS for the year by the applicable percentage of taxes collected during the year.

-For the years ended June 30, 2023 and 2022, the total amount contributed to the OTRS by the State of Oklahoma on behalf of the Station was approximately \$14,400 and \$14,400, respectively.
+For the years ended June 30, 2024 and 2023, the total amount contributed to the OTRS by the State of Oklahoma on behalf of the Station was approximately \$15,300 and \$14,400, respectively.
 These on-behalf payments have been recorded as nonoperating revenues and operating expenses in the accompanying statements of revenues, expenses, and changes in net position.